Vertical-Beach/ai-edge-contest4/README.md

 This tutorial was tested with a ZCU102 revision 1.0 (newer should also be ok), Displayport monitor, keyboard, mouse, and USB hub with USB micro converter.

-The Vitis-AI release used for testing this tutorial is [Vitis-AI-1.0](https://github.com/Xilinx/Vitis-AI/tree/v1.0).
+The Vitis AI release used for testing this tutorial is [Vitis AI 1.0](https://github.com/Xilinx/Vitis-AI/tree/v1.0).

 ## 1.1 PART 1: Vitis AI Environment Setup and Board Package Installation:

-1) Install the Vitis-AI GPU tools via the following steps:
+1) Install the Vitis AI GPU tools via the following steps:

 ```
 git clone https://github.com/Xilinx/Vitis-AI